Dog Fleas and Ticks

 How can you tell if your dog has fleas or ticks?

 For fleas, often the first thing noticed is an increase in scratching.
 Hair loss, red skin, or chewing at the fur can also be seen.
 Flea dirt, which can look like small flakes of pepper, can often be seen around the base of the tail and the lower back.
 Live fleas can also be seen.
 Ticks can be more difficult to detect, as they can be as small as the size of a pinhead.
 Often the first thing identified is a lump on the skin where the tick is embedded (the tick body), which is a blue/purple, brown, black or grey colour (with legs!).
 The area around the tick attachment may be red and irritated.

 How do you prevent fleas and ticks in a dog?

 There are multiple veterinary approved flea and tick medications available that are either given by mouth or applied as a liquid on the skin at the base of the neck.
 Each treatment can last for 1 or 3 months, depending on the product.

-For fleas, each product varies in whether it kills the adult, eggs, and larva, or a combination, in order to prevent flea infestation.
-Fleas can occur at any time of year, and often owners prefer year round prevention.
+For fleas, each product varies in whether it kills the adult, eggs, and larva, or a combination, to prevent flea infestation.
+Fleas can occur at any time of year, and often owners prefer year-round prevention.